 Qualitative User Research Methods for Mobile Apps

-There are 3 key research methodologies for qualitative user research for mobile apps:
+There are four key research methodologies for qualitative user research for mobile apps:

-Lab studies are designed to test whether the user can actually use the product.
-A lab study is conducted using a mobile device in an environment where the user can be observed by the research team.
-This will often involve the researcher remaining in a different room observing remotely while the user goes about their tasks.
+Lab studies test whether the user can actually use the product.
+In a lab study, researchers observe the user while they use a mobile device.
+Usually, the researcher will remain in a different room and watch while the user goes about their tasks.

 Quantitative User Research Methods for Mobile Apps

-There are 4 main types of quantitative technique used in mobile app research:
+There are four main types of quantitative techniques used in mobile app research:

 The Take Away

-You may find this deep introduction into Experience Sampling for Building Predictive User Models valuable - http://research.microsoft.com/en-us/um/people/horvitz/experience_sampling_CHI2008.pdf
+You may find this deep introduction into Experience Sampling for Building Predictive User Models valuable.

 Read the report by Allied Market Research about the current trends in the mobile application market.

 Hero Image: © Interaction Design Foundation, CC BY-SA 4.0